WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 - Added: WPML translation support for URL in Team Member
 - Added: <span> as tag support in Tooltip
 - Added: Option to change heading tag in CTA
-- Fixed: Expansion indicator disappearence bug in Post Grid
+- Fixed: Expansion indicator disappearance bug in Post Grid
 - Fixed: Polish letters displaying bug for Filterable Gallery
 - Few minor bugfix and improvements